 Have you ever thought about where restaurants and supermarkets get their fish?
 It’s not all from operations like what you see on Deadliest Catch.
-Over the last 30 years, fish farming — or aquaculture — has taken over a huge portion of the market.
-Today, 50% of the fish sold for consumption in the United States comes from fish farms — and Americans are eating more fish than ever.
-Per capita, we’re consuming more than twice as much as people did 60 years ago.
+Over the last several decades, fish farming — or aquaculture — has taken over a huge portion of the market.

-With a growing population, aquaculture is more important than ever, and almost anyone can become a fish farmer with a little know-how and startup capital.
-This flexible business can begin on a small scale in a backyard and expand into a large, commercial fish farming operation once you have a steady stream of buyers.
-If you’re ready to jump in, this guide will teach you the basics of how to start a fish farm.
+With a growing population, aquaculture is more important than ever.
+You can become a fish farmer as long as you have plenty of know-how and startup capital.
+This flexible business can begin on a small scale and expand into a larger commercial fish farming operation once you have a steady stream of buyers.

 Overall, onshore farms, which generally hold catfish and tilapia, among other species, are considered one of the most sustainable types of aquaculture.
 They’re also among the easiest types of fish farms to start.